byronvanstien/Listen/README.md

 # Listen
 An API wrapper for listen.moe built upon the websockets library and aiohttp.

-Currently only recieving song updates via websocket is tested/maintained.

 Targets python >3.5

 This project: https://github.com/Yarn/Listen